krzhang/how-to-really-learn-math/how-to-really-learn-math.md

 If you understand psychology, you also understand that all this means that **every time you don't look up something, you are actually training yourself to NOT look up things**, which directly hurts you on your foundation, which directly hurts your goal of solving problems (because you need foundation).
 Similarly, every time you don't ask a question that would have helped you in class because you're afraid to look dumb, you are **training yourself to not ask questions**, which means you'll just ask fewer questions later.

-## COMMENT

-### "How do I read theorems / books better?"

-When you read a proof of a theorem or a homework, think "**How can I use this to solve problems?**" Most of the time, you are probably training the skill of "remembering the proof."
-This is not a skill you want on the exam, because the exam is **not about you remembering proofs.** It is -- yeah, yeah -- **about you solving problems**.

-This lesson is very generalizable; say you are learning about design.

-This is why I tell you to listen to my thinking process, not just write down my proofs, because the thinking process is the thing that allows you to solve problems, not memorizing my proof.

 ## "I want some secret sauce"

 Well, not exactly that, but a group of questions people **always** ask that are usually much less important than they sound: